0NETRUNNER/Quin-abby/README.md

 ## Code Used
   * For my Gallery I found a grid system on [W3 Schools Gallery image grid](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp)

   * For my form I used [Web Dev Simplified](https://www.youtube.com/watch?v=nLxA9froMOs) video on how to make form.
-I wasnt happy with it and the tips and style I got from Web Dev made it look alot nicer on my page.
+I was not happy with it and the tips and style I got from Web Dev made it look alot nicer on my page.

   * I learned how to insert a video into the background from [Web Dev Simplified](https://www.youtube.com/watch?v=y9ITxSzjZUc&list=PLQ3vyzwXGsgJnHHoW2Y_JgheqF4o9HMfR&index=17&t=466s).
 I had my video just placed on the pagee but having it in the background is alot nicer.